 The Consortium represents a nationwide, interdisciplinary, and interprofessional network of medical specialists, scientists, and scholars who are exploring the relationships between health, disease, survivorship and fertility preservation in young cancer patients.
 Their work and its findings may also extend to patients who have been diagnosed with other serious diseases and who must undergo fertility-threatening treatments.

 Here, you’ll find information about Oncofertility and the work of the Oncofertility Consortium, as well as resources that will help you navigate the complex fertility issues facing patients with cancer and other serious diseases.

 Oncofertility is an interdisciplinary field at the intersection of oncology and reproductive medicine that expands fertility options for cancer survivors.

-While spanning over 50 sites nationwide, the administrative core of the Oncofertility Consortium rests at Northwestern University, which administers and organizes the activities of the Consortium’s research centers and the National Physicians’ Cooperative.
-Northwestern University provides research space, materials, and support for five of the eleven research projects and hosts the annual Oncofertility Consortium Conference to discuss oncofertility science and research.
+The Administrative Core of the Oncofertility Consortium is housed at Northwestern University, which administers and organizes the activities of the National Physicians’ Cooperative and Global Partners Network.
+Northwestern University provides research space, materials, and support for the research projects and hosts the annual Oncofertility Consortium Conference to discuss oncofertility science and research.

 The Oncofertility Consortium and its Center for Reproductive Health After Disease bring together professionals in reproductive medicine, reproductive health research, oncology, biomechanics, materials science, mathematics, social science, bioethics, religion, policy research and educational sciences to expand current knowledge, research, clinical practice, and training for a wide spectrum of issues including: